Electroconvulsive Therapy (ECT)

 - An assessment by the nurse and doctors

 - An oxygen mask placed over your nose and mouth

 - Electrodes placed on your head and chest

 Once ready for treatment, the patient will be given anesthesia and a muscle relaxant by the anesthesiologist.
 This will cause the patient to fall asleep until after the ECT treatment has been performed.
 Patients are completely asleep during treatment and do not have any memory of the procedure.

-The treatment is delivered by the psychiatrist using the ECT machine.
-This machine delivers a brief electrical stimulus across the brain.
-This stimulus produces a mild seizure that lasts about 45 – 60 seconds.
+The treatment is delivered by a trained psychiatrist using the ECT machine.
+This machine delivers a brief electrical stimulus across the brain that induces a mild seizure that lasts about 45 – 60 seconds.
 Throughout the procedure, the patient is continuously monitored by a team of professionals.
 Once the patient wakes up (5-10 minutes after the procedure), they are escorted to the recovery room.
 Once fully awake, alert, and ready to leave, the patient will be discharged home.